wonsunahn/CS1541_Fall2020/course-info.md

 Some guidelines:

+_1. For TopHat lecture questions, you are free to share and discuss your answers._

-_1. For all homeworks, projects, and exams, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
-Aiding this activity is also considered cheating._
+_2. For all homeworks, projects, and exams, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
+Showing your work is also considered to be abetting cheating._

-_2. If you have a question that does not require showing your work, I encourage you to post it publicly on Teams.
+_3. If you have a question that does not require showing your work, I encourage you to post it publicly on Teams.
 Keeping it public acts as a psychological guardrail; if you are hesitant about communicating publicly, chances are that you subconsciously are aware that you are compromising your integrity._

-_3. If you have a question that does require showing your work, please initiate a chat with your instructor on Teams._
+_4. If you have a question that does require showing your work, please initiate a chat with your instructor on Teams._